novoda/dojos/haikuReview/README.md

 `github.com/novoda/dojos/tree/master/haikuReview`

 Make a copy of the folder below (*rename default with a team name*):
-`github.com/novoda/dojos/tree/master/ocpBowling/20130918-default`
+`github.com/novoda/dojos/tree/master/haikuReview/20140213-default`

 Update your pom with the new artifactId
-Update the ocpBowling pom adding your module
+Update the haikuReview pom adding your module

 **Start!**
 ------------